Patterns vs. Patients: Evaluating LLMs against Mental Health Professionals on Personality Disorder Diagnosis through First-Person Narratives: Methods

 Human mental health professionals can arrive at similar diagnostic conclusions through different cognitive and emotional pathways \cite{biondi2022clinician}.
 Traces of these mental processes are reflected in the semantic content of the justifications provided during the diagnosis.
 To use this information alongside quantitative metrics, we mapped the diagnostic justifications onto a high-dimensional semantic embedding space.
 This allowed for a comparison of diagnostic expertise leverage between human and model participants, as well as among different models.

 \texttt{BAAI/bge-multilingual-gemma2}\footnote{\url{https://huggingface.co/BAAI/bge-multilingual-gemma2}} was chosen as the embedding model owing to its superior performance on Polish-language tasks in the MMTEB benchmark~\cite{enevoldsen2025mmtebmassivemultilingualtext}.
 We created a single summary embedding representing the averaged semantic content of justifications for each model separately, as well as a single one representing all human participant data to account for its comparative scarcity.
 A more detailed process of embedding creation was described in \autoref{app:justification_process}.
 The summary embeddings were aggregated into two distinct datasets: a global dataset comprising all agents (both models and humans) to assess the human-AI semantic gap, and a model-only dataset to allow for a finer-grained analysis of inter-model semantic differences.

-To visualize the high-dimensional relationships between these representations, we employed a dual-method dimensionality reduction approach utilizing Multidimensional Scaling (MDS)~\cite{kruskal1964multidimensional} and Uniform Manifold Approximation and Projection (UMAP)~\cite{mcinnes2020umapuniformmanifoldapproximation}.
-This combination was chosen to provide a comprehensive view of the semantic space: MDS was selected for its ability to preserve global metric distances, offering a faithful representation of the relative dissimilarities between models.
-Complementarily, UMAP was utilized for its strength in manifold learning and local structure preservation, which allows for the identification of distinct semantic clusters (neighborhoods).
+Given the embeddings of each justification type, a pairwise cosine similarity matrix was calculated to enable a dimensionality-reduced visualization of the similarities.